phac-nml/measeq/README.md

 ### More Run Options

-For more detailed running options please refer to [the usage docs](docs/usage.md).
+For more detailed running options including adding metadata, adjusting parameters, adding in DSID matches, and more, please refer to [the usage docs](docs/usage.md).

 > [!WARNING]
 > Please provide pipeline parameters via the CLI or Nextflow `-params-file` option.
 Custom config files including those provided by the `-c` Nextflow option can be used to provide any configuration _**except for parameters**_; see [docs](https://nf-co.re/docs/usage/getting_started/configuration#custom-configuration-files).